Appears on: Brahms’ Second

-Mr. Ohlsson can be heard on the Arabesque, RCA Victor Red Seal, Angel, BMG, Delos, Hänssler, Nonesuch, Telarc, Hyperion and Virgin Classics labels.
-His ten-disc set of the complete Beethoven sonatas, for Bridge Records, has garnered critical acclaim, including a GRAMMY® for Vol. 3.
-His recording of Rachmaninoff’s Concerto No. 3, with the Atlanta Symphony and Robert Spano, was released in 2011.
-In the fall of 2008 the English label Hyperion re-released his 16-disc set of the complete works of Chopin followed in 2010 by all the Brahms piano variations, Goyescas by Enrique Granados, and music of Charles Tomlinson Griffes.
-Most recently on that label are Scriabin's Complete Poèmes and ètudes by Debussy, Bartók, and Prokofiev.
-The latest CDs in his ongoing association with Bridge Records are “Close Connections,” a recital of 20th-century pieces, and two CDs of works by Liszt.
+Mr. Ohlsson can be heard on the Arabesque, RCA Victor Red Seal, Angel, BMG, Delos, Hänssler, Nonesuch, Telarc, Hyperion, and Virgin Classics labels.
+His ten-disc set of the complete Beethoven sonatas for Bridge Records has garnered critical acclaim, including a Grammy for Volume 3.
 In recognition of the Chopin bicentenary in 2010, Mr. Ohlsson was featured in a documentary The Art of Chopin, co-produced by Polish, French, British, and Chinese television stations.
-Most recently, both Brahms concertos and Tchaikovsky's second piano concerto were released on “live” performance recordings with the Melbourne and Sydney Symphonies on their own recording labels, and Mr. Ohlsson was featured on Dvořák’s piano concerto in the Czech Philharmonic's live recordings of the composer's complete symphonies & concertos, released July of 2014 on the Decca label.
+More recently, both Brahms concertos and Tchaikovsky's Second Piano Concerto were released on live performance recordings with the Melbourne and Sydney Symphonies, and Mr. Ohlsson was featured on Dvořák’s Piano Concerto in the Czech Philharmonic's recordings of the composer's complete symphonies and concertos, released July of 2014 on the Decca label.